Add To Short List

-Your hosts, Rosemary and Derek Ringer, offer you a warm welcome, especially in 2012, which happens to be our 25th season.
+Your hosts, Rosemary and Derek Ringer, continue to offer a warm welcome in 2016, which is our 29th season.

 Church Farm is a grade II listed building.
 All guest rooms have some original timber features in the form of oak beams, exposed lintels or portions of roof timbers.
 The ground floor has the most character, dating from the mid 16th century.
 Both the dining room and lounge have high ceilings and fireplaces with large stone lintels.
 The loung has a rare example of an Elizabethan ceiling with moulded beams and moulded joists both on show.